Lamb Symbolism in the Bible: Passover to Revelation

 “Then one of the elders said to me, ‘Do not weep!
 See, the Lion of the tribe of Judah, the Root of David, has triumphed.
 He is able to open the scroll…’ Then I saw a Lamb, looking as if it had been slain…”

-John’s told to look for a conquering Lion—roaring, powerful, terrifying.
-But when he looks, he sees a slain Lamb.
+John is told to look for a conquering Lion—the promised King from the tribe of Judah.
+But when he looks, he sees a Lamb.

 Seven Horns, Seven Eyes, and a Wedding

-Revelation 5:6 describes the Lamb having “seven horns and seven eyes.”
-In ancient symbolism:
+Revelation 5:6 describes the Lamb with “seven horns and seven eyes.”

 - Horns = power and authority